Return of the King (Brooklyn Nine-Nine)

 "Return of the King" is the fifteenth episode of the sixth season of the American television police sitcom series Brooklyn Nine-Nine, and the 127th overall episode of the series.
 The episode was written by Phil Augusta Jackson and directed by main cast member Melissa Fumero, in her directorial debut.
 It aired on May 2, 2019 on NBC.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
 In this episode, Gina contacts Jake and Terry for help after she fears there will be an assassination attempt at one of her conferences.
 Meanwhile, Boyle receives some parental guidance from Holt after realizing Nikolaj may be a genius and Rosa refuses to accept help from anyone after her hands are bandaged.

 According to Nielsen Media Research, the episode was seen by an estimated 1.65 million household viewers and gained a 0.5/3 ratings share among adults aged 18–49.
-The episode received mixed reviews from critics, who expressed disappointment at Gina's return as well as the subplots.
+The episode received generally mixed reviews from critics, who expressed disappointment at Gina's return as well as the subplots.